Thursday, November 3, 2022

 Halo-halo is the ever-popular summer treat of mixed sweets in shredded ice, evaporated milk and white sugar -- the more ingredients, the better: sago pearls or tapioca pearls, nata de coco, red, white, and green kaong, cubes of camote and saba preserve, sweet red monggo, garbanzos, langka strips, macapuno strips, with pinipig or gipang, leche flan, and ube jam as toppings.
 Other options include melon strips and avocado.

 Guinomis is a sweet, cold, and refreshing drink that’s made of gulaman cubes (agar jelly), sago pearls, and pinipig in coconut milk, syrup, evaporated milk, and crushed ice.
 There are many variations of guinomis – vanilla, pandan leaves for flavor, and melon strips may also be used.
-A current reincarnation of this treat is the very popular buko pandan, pandan-flavored gleatin cubes and buko strips in sweetened heavy cream.
+A current reincarnation of this treat is the very popular buko pandan, pandan-flavored gelatin cubes and buko strips in sweetened heavy cream.

 Gulaman from red agar is a popular jelly dessert.
 This is also made into iced drinks with plain gulaman or as sago’t gulaman (gulaman with sago pearls).